 Click here to view or download the MEA House brochure

-THE MEA TRUST IS RECRUITING FOR A CHAIR OF THE TRUSTEES
+THE MEA TRUST IS RECRUITING FOR A TREASURER TO THE TRUSTEES

-In preparation for seeking a successor before the term of office of the current Chair of Trustees finishes, the MEA Trust now wishes to appoint a new Chair of The Trustees to continue to support the work of the Trust as it moves towards the completion of the implementation of its 2016 Business Plan.
+In preparation for seeking a successor before the term of office of the current Treasurer to the Trustees finishes, the MEA Trust now wishes to appoint a new Treasurer to continue to support the work of the Trust as it moves towards the completion of the implementation of its 2016 Business Plan.
 The Business Plan is predicated on increasing tenant occupancy to a target level of 85% by the end of 2017.
 The Trust is on course to achieve this objective.

-As Chair of the Trustees, you will have a commitment to honour the original ethos of MEA House and to keep Mungo Campbell’s vision alive during the challenging times currently affecting the whole of the voluntary sector.
+Are you a qualified accountant perhaps approaching or already in retirement to allow you some time to support the Trust?
 Your role will include working closely with your Trustee colleagues and the Trust Director and Secretary.
 Ideally you will have previous experience of involvement with a board of trustees, and knowledge of the voluntary sector would be advantageous.
-You will be expected to chair Board meetings and to provide leadership to the Board.

 Board Meetings are held four times a year, in March, June, September and December, with an Annual General Meeting in December.
-You will also be a member of the Finance Sub-Committee, which meets three times a year.
-Other sub-committee meetings, which you will be expected to attend, are held as and when required.
+You will also Chair the Finance Sub-Committee meetings, which are held three times a year.
+Other sub-committee meetings, which you will also be expected to attend, are held as and when required.
 All meetings are held at MEA House during normal office working hours.

 You would need to be able to commit to approximately 5 hours per month.
 The role is not remunerated, but reasonable expenses will be reimbursed.